typelevel/cats-effect/docs/tutorial.md

      } yield ()
    ```
 2. Replace `Ref` with `AtomicCell` to keep the `Queue` instance. `AtomicCell`,
-   as `Ref`, is a concurrent data structure to keep a reference to some data.
+   like `Ref`, is a concurrent data structure to keep a reference to some data.
    But unlike `Ref` it ensures that only one fiber can operate on that reference
    at any given time.
 Thus the consumer won't have to try once and again to modify
    its content.
-Otoh `AtomicCell` is slower than `Ref`.
-This is because `Ref` is
+On the other hand `AtomicCell` is slower than `Ref`.
+This is
-   nonblocking while `AtomicCell` will block calling fibers to ensure only one
+   because `Ref` is nonblocking while `AtomicCell` will block calling fibers to
-   operates on its content.
+   ensure only one operates on its content.
 3. Make the queue bound by size so producers are forced to wait for consumers to
    extract data when the queue is full.
 We will do this later on in Section
    [Producer consumer with bounded